Spleen Pancreas And Liver Question And Answers

 • Directed obliquely downwards and to the right

-• Third part of duodenum
+• The third part of the duodenum

 • Abdominal aorta